amoldighe/amoldighe.github.io/_posts/2025-01-12-elasticsearch-data-migration.md

 This will run a snapshot process in background

-* status of a snapshot process
+* Status of a snapshot process

 ```
 GET _snapshot/my_repository/_current